 One of the City of San Antonio's goals is to improve mobility safety across all modes of travel in a way that fits in a given neighborhood environment.
 This Traffic Calming Handbook is aimed at improving neighborhood quality of life by providing traffic calming options on residential streets.
 Traffic calming refers to improving street features to reduce the negative effects of speeding and cut‐through traffic while enhancing safety for pedestrians and bicyclists.
 These efforts are typically aimed at reducing vehicle speeds and/or the volume of non-local traffic in residential areas.

 Disclaimer: This handbook is intended as a guidance only.
 There are City ordinances which authorize what can be constructed in the public right-of-way.
-The Department of Public Works is accountable for determining what can be constructed in the public right-of-way to ensure the welfare and safety of all users.
+Transportation & Capital Improvements is accountable for determining what can be constructed in the public right-of-way to ensure the welfare and safety of all users.
 Citizen requests that do not meet all traffic calming requirements as identified in this handbook may be denied.
 For more information please contact 311.

 Speed humps have historically been the most commonly used solution for traffic calming issues in San Antonio, although other measures are also available.
 This handbook details alternative traffic management measures that also address specific traffic issues and provides guidance on selecting the most appropriate measure that addresses specific traffic issues.